 Hospitals, healthcare systems and independent providers have been hard hit by the COVID-19 pandemic and its economic fallout.
 It is critical that decision-makers have a comprehensive understanding of the bankruptcy process and available options, and that creditors understand their rights under the law.
 A panel of knowledgeable attorneys with hands-on experience in guiding businesses through periods of financial distress and reorganization will address these issues from a variety of angles.
 The debtors’ perspective will be represented with a discussion of liquidation vs. reorganization, Chapter 7, 11 or Subchapter 5 filings and the components of each (including a comparison of associated time and costs), dynamics of the automatic stay, and numerous other issues.
 The creditors’ perspective will be covered in an analysis of differing considerations based on the type of bankruptcy/debtor in play, secured vs. unsecured claims, actions to protect a claim, the role of the creditor’s committee, potential exception to the automatic stay, and additional topics of relevance.
 The trustees’ perspective will include a review of when a trustee is appointed and the role and duties of the trustee in various types of bankruptcies, as well as strategies to monetize assets and determine equity, preferential payments and fraudulent conveyances.

-For more information and to register: Healthcare Providers and Hospitals in the Age of COVID-19
+Program Recording: Healthcare Providers and Hospitals in the Age of COVID-19